paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 **(e) Prohibition on transfer of assets to new plan by plan sponsor of old plan; exemptions**

-(1) Notwithstanding subsection (b) of this section, the plan sponsor shall not transfer any assets to the new plan if—
+(1) Notwithstanding subsection (b), the plan sponsor shall not transfer any assets to the new plan if—

   (A) the old plan is in reorganization (within the meaning of section 1421(a) 11 See References in Text note below. of this title), or